alessiosavi/StreamingServer/README.md

 ## Test

-Test are work in progress, is a good first usse for contribute to the project
+Test are work in progress, is a good first issue for contribute to the project

 ## Versioning